MISP/MISP/tests/README.md

 $this->assertResponseMatchesOpenApiSpec(self::ENDPOINT);
 ```

-The default OpenAPI spec path is set in `phpunit.xml` as a environment variablea:
+The default OpenAPI spec path is set in `phpunit.xml` as a environment variable:
 ```xml
 <php>
     ...